Ceylon in World War II: Preparations for war

 An RAF Bristol Blenheim bombers patrol over Ceylon.

-Sinhalese and Sri Lankan Tamil women labourers RAF flying boat station at Red Hills Lake, Ceylon.
+Sri Lankan Indian Tamil women labourers RAF flying boat station at Red Hills Lake, Ceylon.

 The British had occupied the coastal areas of the island since 1796, but after 1917 the colony had no regular garrison of British troops.
 The Ceylon Defence Force and Ceylon Navy Volunteer Reserve were mobilised and expanded.
 The Royal Navy maintained naval installations in Trincomalee and the Royal Air Force (RAF) had established an aerodrome in China Bay, Trincomalee long before the war.

 After the fall of Singapore the Royal Navy's East Indies Station was moved to Colombo and then to Trincomalee.
 Admiral Sir Geoffrey Layton was appointed Commander-in-Chief, Ceylon with Air Vice Marshal John D'Albiac Air Officer Commanding and Admiral Sir James Somerville appointed commander of the British Eastern Fleet.

-The army headquarters were established at the Colombo Museum building, while the Fighter Operations Room was setup at Bishop's College, Colombo.
+The army headquarters were established at the Colombo Museum building, while the Fighter Operations Room was set up at Bishop's College, Colombo.
 Naval headquarters was moved to HMS Lanka and its operations room took form in an underground center and Admiral Layton established his headquarters at the Secretariat.
 Admiral Somerville took over the house of the King's Harbour Master adjoining the Victoria Arcade Navy officer's mess.

 The fixed land defences consisted of four coastal batteries at Colombo and five at Trincomalee; these were established prior to the war.
 Air defences were expanded starting in 1941 with the RAF occupying the civil airfield at Ratmalana near Colombo with its station headquarters set up at Kandawala.
 Another airfield was rapidly built at Koggala near Galle and several temporary airstrips were built across the country, with the largest at Colombo Racecourse Airstrip.
 Several RAF Squadrons were sent to Ceylon.
 Several Commonwealth units were also stationed in Ceylon for the duration of the war.